rotundasoftware/cartero/README.md

 }
 ```

-__At build time,__ cartero computes the assets required by each parcel in your view directory by inspecting browserify's dependency graph (starting from each parcel's entry point).
-Assets are passed through a user-defined pipeline of transform streams, bundled when appropriate, and then dropped into your static directory, along with meta data such as lists of the assets used by each view.
+__At build time,__ cartero runs browserify on each parcel in your view directory, saves the js bundle that is generated, and uses the js dependency graph to collect the other assets needed by the parcel.
+The other assets are then passed through a user-defined pipeline of transform streams, optionally concatenated, and then dropped into your static directory, along with meta data such as lists of the assets used by each view.
+(Most of this work is actually done by [parcelify](https://github.com/rotundasoftware/parcelify), on which cartero depends.)

 __At run time,__ when a given view is rendered, your application asks the [cartero hook](https://github.com/rotundasoftware/cartero-node-hook) for the HTML needed to load the js/css assets associated with that view, which can then simply be dropped into the view's HTML.
 Your application is also able to access / use other assets like images and templates via the hook.